LiorItzhak/IntroComputerVisionCourseProject/README.md

 ![png](MD/output_30_0.png)

-some little augmentation functions to enlarge the diversity of the inputs - to increase the chances to generalize the training
+some little augmentation functions to enlarge the diversity of the inputs - to increase the chances of generalizing the training data

+I choose some aumentation that that will not har, the data:
+Flips (on the 2 inputs simultaneously)
+Rotate (small degrees)
+Move (move the contures of the picture a little) Aspect

 ```python